Håkon Wium Lie: Political and civic activities

 In 2005, when politicians declared defeat against advertising towers on public pavements in Oslo, Wium Lie started the Stans.no campaign.
 In 2009, Stans!no filed a suit against the city for allowing advertising towers to be built in public places, and the city subsequently bought the advertising towers and dismantled them.
 After the advertising towers were removed, Stans.no has continued working against other types of advertising in the public space.

 To encourage sponsors to support the OLPC project, in 2008 Wium Lie ordered 100 laptops and turned his Oslo home into a temporary OLPC village.

 In 2012 he co-founded the Pirate Party of Norway, and he ran as their candidate in the 2013 election and the 2019 election.

 In 2014, he proposed to use the two unused Norwegian TLDs (.sj and .bv) to create privacy-enhanced zones.

 Wium Lie is a self-declared social democrat and he has contributed economically to cultural and political causes.
 In 2007 he gave a significant contribution to the new Oslo Opera House.

 In 2017, he was an initial investor in the Norwegian online alternative newspaper Resett, stating that it was meaningful to help provide a platform for Helge Lurås, a critic of NATO campaigns in Afghanistan and Libya, and Bjørn Ihler, a survivor of the Utøya massacre.

 Wium Lie is against Norwegian membership in the EEA and when the party Alliansen was formed as an anti-EEA party in 2017 he was on the election list for parliament for Akershus.
 However, Wium Lie denounced the party before the election due to its shifting platform.

 In 2018, Wium Lie was sued by Lovdata for publishing Norwegian court decisions on rettspraksis.no, a volunteer web site.
 In less than 24 hours, the web site was closed by the Oslo court, and Wium Lie was sentenced to pay the legal bills of Lovdata.
 Under Norwegian law, court decisions are exempted from copyright but Wium Lie was not allowed to appear in court.
 In the wake of this decision, members of the Norwegian Parliament have asked for changes in how Lovdata is organized.
-The case has been appealed and will be decided by the Supreme Court of Norway.
+The Supreme Court decided the appeal in September 2019, upholding Lovdata's database rights and dismissing Wium Lie and Ljone's appeal.
+They were ordered to pay NOK 773,200 in legal costs.
+The Court nevertheless held that material from Lovdata's 2002 CD could be reused because its 15-year database protection had expired.